 each year to an extraordinary youth who has demonstrated tremendous courage, compassion and caring

 in serving his or her community.
 Award recipients

-Congratulations to our 2011 Christopher Reeve Award Recipient Alison Mansfield from Fort Wayne, IN!
+Congratulations to our 2012-2013 Christopher Reeve Award Recipient Allyson Ahlstrom from Santa Ana, CA!

-The Heart of America Foundation® recognizes Alison Mansfield, a junior at Homestead High School, in Fort Wayne, Indiana, as the 2011 national recipient of The Christopher Reeve Award.
+The Heart of America Foundation® recognizes Allyson Ahlstrom from Santa Ana, CA as the 2012-2013 national recipient of The Christopher Reeve Award.
 Founded by Mr. Fred Matser, The Christopher Reeve Award is presented each year by The Heart of America Foundation to an extraordinary high school senior or younger who has demonstrated tremendous compassion and caring in serving his or her community.

-As the recipient of the award, Alison Mansfield will receive a $1,000 college scholarship sponsored by Merriam-Webster, Inc., as well as a gift package of books from Merriam-Webster for her home library.
+As the recipient of the award, Allyson will receive a $1,000 college scholarship sponsored by Merriam-Webster, Inc.

 Heroes of the Heart® Gee Whiz Kids® Award